dovahcrow/Mutant/README.md

 **MutAnt** provides a robust and asynchronous private mutable key-value storage layer built upon the Autonomi network's `Scratchpad` primitives.
 It simplifies interaction with the underlying network storage.

+> **⚠️ Disclaimer:** MutAnt is currently under active development and is **not ready for production use or mainnet deployment**.
+Use it at your own risk.
+Expect potential bugs, breaking changes, and incomplete features.

 ## Core Concepts

 *   **Private Mutable Key-Value Storage:** Offers a clean, asynchronous key-value interface (`get`, `put`, `rm`) operating on byte arrays